williamsnell/ws_content/content/posts/gans/index.md

 of images.

 ## Visualizing DCGANs
-I particularly like using visualisation to help me get a deeper grip on a complex systems I am working with, and Deep Convolutional GANs ([as introduced in Radford, Metz & Chintala](https://arxiv.org/pdf/1511.06434)) offered the perfect opportunity for some interesting visualisations.
+I particularly like using visualisation to get a deeper grip on a complex system I am working with, and Deep Convolutional GANs ([as introduced in Radford, Metz & Chintala](https://arxiv.org/pdf/1511.06434)) offered the perfect opportunity for some interesting visualisations.

-![The DCGAN architecture (Radford, Metz & Chintala), specifically the generator, with a 100-tall vector \
-being processed through convolutional blocks that gradually decrease in feature depth and increase in \
- resolution, until being projected to a 64 x 64 pixel RGB image.](dcgan_gen_architecture.png)
+{{< figure src="dcgan_gen_architecture.png" caption="The DCGAN architecture (Radford, Metz & Chintala), specifically the generator, with a 100-tall vector being processed through convolutional blocks that gradually decrease in feature depth and increase in resolution, until being projected to a 64 x 64 pixel RGB image." >}}

-DCGANs use regular convolutions in the discriminator to repeatedly downsample the image, building up more and more internal features as the spatial resolution decreases.
+DCGANs use ordinary 2-dimensional convolutions in the discriminator to repeatedly downsample the image, building up more and more internal features as the spatial resolution decreases.
 In this way, they a variant of a typical convolutional image classifier.

-> The architecture presented in the introductory paper omits residual/skip-connections, à la [ResNet](https://arxiv.org/pdf/1512.03385).
+> The architecture presented in the DCGAN paper omits residual/skip-connections, à la [ResNet](https://arxiv.org/pdf/1512.03385).
-However, the two networks were introduced at similar times, and so the DCGAN's discriminator does not appear to deliberately omit them.
+However, the two networks were introduced at similar times, and so the DCGAN's authors probably didn't shun them on purpose.

 The generator does effectively the same thing, but in reverse, taking a large (in this case 100-long) vector of random noise, and up-projecting it via transposed convolutions to gradually increase the